giacomelli/Escrutinador/README.md

 this.Property(t => t.Text).HasMaxLength(50).IsRequired();
 ```
 ###Escrutinador.Extensions.KissSpecifications
-This extension has a [SpecificationBase](http://github.com/giacomelli/KissSpecification) called MustComplyWithMetadataSpecification that verify if the entity state is comply with the metadata.
+This extension has a [SpecificationBase](http://github.com/giacomelli/KissSpecification) called [MustComplyWithMetadataSpecification](src/Escrutinador.Extensions.KissSpecifications/MustComplyWithMetadataSpecification.cs) that verify if the entity's state is complying with the metadata.

 ```csharp
 var entity = new MyEntity() { Text = "A" };